 Exploring the World of N-Type Semiconductors: Properties, Applications, and Future Prospects

-IV.
 Applications of N-Type Semiconductors

 Transistors and Integrated Circuits